Since coronavirus pandemic is spreading all over the world, people spend more time staying at home to prevent potential risks.

 You may find you want to extend the screen for better user experience, no matter for working or entertaining.
 If you have two laptops or a PC and a laptop, you can use your laptop screen as a secondary screen.

-This guide will lead you to use your laptop as a monitor in a super-easy way.
+Only 2 steps, you can use your laptop as a monitor in a super-easy way.

 Miracast is a built-in application in the Windows operating system.
 This method could save you lots of effort from choosing and downloading a reliable third-party app.
 While you need to set it up before using it to connect the laptop as a monitor.